8fold/site-joshbruce.com/content/public/web-development/refactoring-re-engineering-and-rebuilding/content.md

 So, what does this say about me?

-When it comes to [motivators](/design-your-life/motivators), autonomy is ranked number two almost every time; I don't like depending too much on others and I try to help other not be dependent on me.
+When it comes to [motivators](/design-your-life/motivators), autonomy is ranked number two almost every time; I don't like depending too much on others and I tend to help others not be dependent on me.
 I'm a minimalist in my lifestyle when it comes to people and property.
 I also tend to refactor what I say to deliver the most impact possible with the fewest words I can consider [at the time](https://quoteinvestigator.com/2012/04/28/shorter-letter/); I try to be to the point.
 I favor mobility and agility in my life.

 I describe the code and the code describes me.